scalar-labs/scalar-kubernetes/docs/ScalarDLonAzureAKS.md

 $ terraform output k8s_ssh_config > ssh.cfg
 ```

-#### How to access
+#### How to access to kubernetes from your local machine

-Now let's access to Prometheus component on your local machine.
+Now let's access to kubernetes from your local machine.
 Open the ssh port-forward to the bastion, and let it open.

 ```console
 $ ssh -F ssh.cfg bastion